Do I really want to be a writer?

 I only read to impress the girls

-In fact, I loved reading so much that for my first job; I went to work in the largest and busiest Times Bookshop in Singapore.
+In fact, I loved reading so much that for my first job, I worked at the largest and busiest Times Bookshop in Singapore.
 As staff, we had unlimited access to books that you couldn’t find in libraries.
 New publications.
 Best-sellers.
-Fresh-from-the-press titles that the shop let us borrow anytime we like.
+Fresh-from-the-press titles that the shop lets us borrow anytime we like.

 It was there that the idea of being a writer first surfaced.
 Several of my colleagues in the bookshop were aspiring to be published.
 I could see how much money a best-selling title could make.
 And I dreamed of being a rich and famous writer.